VITObelgium/hadoop-spark-samples/package/README.md

 # Remote sensing data processing

-This sample builds on the [conda](../conda/README.md) and [docker](../docker/README.md) samples to provide an integrated example of raster data processing.
+This sample combines the [docker](../docker/README.md) sample and python packages to provide an integrated example of raster data processing.

 -----